-Facilitating Regional Adaptation Planning and Decision-Making
+Facilitating Regional Adaptation Planning, Decision-Making and Action

 Making adaptation-focused decisions now will help ensure that our economy, communities and natural resources sectors are better prepared for climate change now and in the future.

-- Date Modified:
+- Date modified: